danielsaidi/website_danielsaidi/collections/_posts/2010/2010-01-26-load-all-assets-in-a-folder-in-xna.md

 ---
 title: Load all assets in a folder in XNA
 date:  2010-01-26 12:00:00 +0100
-tags:  .net games c#
+tags:  .net c# gaming
 ---

-I have started looking at XNA, which I've been longing to do for quite some time now.
-My friend Jens came over to guide me some of the basics, and after a little configuration, we happily loaded random textures by pressing space.
+I have started looking at XNA and am currently working with assets in a small game.
+This post show how to load all assets in a folder, which is convenient for smaller games where resources isn't as critical.

-## Gettings started with XNA
+## Getting started with XNA

 Although XNA has much to offer, I'm glad if I could even get so far as to create a crappy game that no one will ever download.
-Jens, however, has created quite a few games for XNA as *kobingo*.
-Make sure to check them out, especially the nice *Painting Party* app!
+Jens, however, has created quite a few games for XNA under the username *kobingo*.
+Make sure to check them out, and especially have a look at the nice *Painting Party* game!

-Jens has also created a nice XNA framework that helps you get started quickly.
-I think it looks absolutely amazing, but still think that I’d benefit from reading a tutorial or two before just using a framework on top of XNA.
-Game projects are quite different from the software I usually create, so I’d better read something before I get my hands dirty.
+Jens has also created a nice framework to help you get started quickly.
+I think it looks amazing, but I’d probably benefit from reading a tutorial or two on XNA before using a framework on top of it.
+Game development is different from the code I usually write, so I’d better read up before I get my hands dirty.

-I chose to start my XNA journey with a Microsoft tutorial that shows you how you get a small 2D game up and running, with a bouncing sprite.
-You can check it out [here](http://msdn.microsoft.com/en-us/library/bb203893.aspx).
-I will then check out some more tutorials with 3D models and a more advanced functionality, before I continue my “which-I-thought-would-be-trivial" project.
+I chose to start my journey with a Microsoft tutorial that shows you how to get a small 2D game up and running, with a bouncing sprite, and I will then go through some more tutorials with 3D models and more advanced features, before I continue my own project.

-## My first util: Batch load assets from a folder
+## My first utility: Batch load assets from a folder

-After playing around with XNA for a while, I quickly realized how tedious it is to load assets manually, especially if the project uses a lot of images, sounds, textures etc. I therefore decided to create a util that loads all assets from a folder with one single call.
+After playing around with XNA for a while, I realized how tedious it is to load assets manually, especially if the project uses a lot of images, sounds, textures etc. I understand that asset management is important, but if your game will use all resources in every level, things could be more convenient.

+I therefore decided to create a util that loads all assets from a folder with one single call.
 The function below is a `ContentManager` extension that can load all asset files in a folder and parse them into any asset types.
-The extension requires that the specified folder is relative to the `Content.RootDirectory` folder.
+It requires that the specified folder is relative to the `Content.RootDirectory` folder.

 ```csharp